Suit over alleged Ponzi scheme that financed Bellevue real estate can proceed, judge rules

-Overruling objections about the court’s jurisdiction,a judge has allowed the case against two Bellevue residents who allegedly led a cultlike Ponzi scheme in China for more than a decade to proceed.
+Overruling objections about the court’s jurisdiction, a judge has allowed the case against two Bellevue residents who allegedly led a cultlike Ponzi scheme in China for more than a decade to proceed.

-The suit alleges that Bellevue residents Jialin “Kathy” Niu and Troy McBride financed their extensive local property portfolio with money defrauded from thousands of would-be investors, who took classes at Niu and McBride’s Golden Sun Finance Education in dozens of cities across China.
+The suit alleges Bellevue residents Jialin “Kathy” Niu and Troy McBride financed their extensive local property portfolio with money defrauded from thousands of would-be investors, who took classes at Niu and McBride’s Golden Sun Finance Education in dozens of cities across China.

 The company “brainwashed” students, plaintiffs allege, to borrow from each other and from family to invest in shell companies controlled by Niu.
 The companies maintained the illusion of fantastic returns by using new students’ investments to pay dividends.

-The eight plaintiffs, most of whom are Chinese citizens, said they poured $18 million into the companies, believing they were investing in real estate investment trusts that would soon be taken public in the U.S. In reality, they allege, their money went directly to Niu’s pocket, where it bankrolled Niu and McBride’s property transactions here — including the acquisition of a major chunk of prime commercial real estate in downtown Bellevue.
+The eight plaintiffs, most of whom are Chinese citizens, said they poured $18 million into the companies, believing they were investing in real estate investment trusts that would soon be taken public in the United States.
+In reality, they allege, their money went directly to Niu’s pocket, where it bankrolled Niu and McBride’s property transactions here — including the acquisition of a major chunk of prime commercial real estate in downtown Bellevue.

 Defendants Niu and McBride had asked the court to dismiss the case, arguing it had no jurisdiction in the case because all of the alleged fraud occurred in China.